Nanaimo Christian School: Credentials

 Nanaimo Christian School is certified by the Province of British Columbia.
 It is rated, educationally, as a group one school under the Independent School Act.
 This ensures that it is operated by an "authority" (board of directors) and established as a society.

 The board, elected by participating members of its non-profit society, has authority under the Society Act and Independent School Act.
 The board takes guidance in educational matters from its membership with external service organizations - the Society of Christian Schools in B.C.
 (SCSBC), the Federation of Independent Schools Association and Christian Schools International.
 The administration team (Principal, Vice-Principal, curriculum coordinators and assistants) is involved in the Christian Principals Association of B.C.
 All the teachers have membership in the Christian Teacher Association of B.C.
 Finally, all the staff may also be involved in SCSBC committee structure.
 The staff participates with parents in the school's internal committee structure to shape the curriculum and overall school program.

 Facilities

-NCS has three main buildings on a 6 acre campus.
-The gym houses a full volleyball court with room for basketball.
+NCS has three main buildings on a 6 acre campus and holds a 5-acre field across the road.
+The gym houses two full volleyball courts with room for basketball.
 The school has a large playing field.
 School property borders on city parkland designated to be converted to recreational use.
-The school hopes to jointly participate in that conversion.
+The school hopes to jointly participate in that conversion and has purchased the land.